After countless sleepless nights, no time with your family, declined party invites….something special came into this world:

 Another opening hook example:

-Here’s how Joanna from Copy Hackers opened her sales email asking subscribers to join her Copywriter Mastermind.
+Here’s how Joanna from Copy Hackers opened her sales sequence email asking subscribers to join her Copywriter Mastermind.
+She is a master as sales copy and I love her work.
 Notice how it doesn’t mention what she’s selling at all in the beginning?
 Instead, she uses the story of Don Draper and his drinking as a set up for her punch in your face twist: nope, copywriters don’t drink to look cool.
 They drink to drown their self-doubt.
 A self-doubt her mastermind will vanquish.

 This is for you, you cunning trickster, you.

 We used to be friends, Don.

 At least to the degree that one can fall in love with a fictional antihero.

 You took your game of deceit a little too far.

 And of all the cunning little tricks you played’¦